Clarify what replicator does when there is no overlapping snapshot on the sending/receiving system

 So we did some digging on this one.
 It's acted this way for many years now, and the issue is that you don't have matching snapshot history on the remote side, you can't just send new snapshot data to the remote box without removing the old one first.
 We will investigate and see if we can do something to "warn" the user before this happens.

-#9 Updated by Bonnie Follweiler over 1 year ago
+#9 Updated by Bonnie Follweiler almost 3 years ago

 - Private changed from No to Yes